-Hashes provide assurance of data integrity, a different property from secrecy.
+Hashes provide assure of data integrity.

 Hash function: construct a short fingerprint of a message (often called a message digest) - e.g. 160 bits in size.

 - Given message x, compute h(x), and store in a safe place. - At later time, check if message has same fingerprint. - If not, message was tampered with (network error, adversary messed with it)